SkylarTrigueiro/dataScienceHiringPatterns/README.md

 ## Data

 The data for this project was scraped from the website h1bdata.info using a webscraper that can be found on the following github page: https://github.com/mingen-pan/Scraping-H1B-visa-info (Thank you Mingen Pan!).
-The data consists of an individuals employer, location by state and city, salary, and the date that the offer was submitted.
+The data consists of an individual's employer, location by state and city, salary, and the date that the offer was submitted.

 ## Job Growth